hathora/builder/docs/tutorial_top_down_shooter.md

 };
 ```

 This file exports an enum and several message types for that will be used on both our client and server applications.
-These types are used to represent the packet messages being passed back and forth between the clients and server.
+These types are used to represent the message packets being passed back and forth between the client and server.

 ### `common/types.ts`